 Most broadly, Professor González’ research interests lay in the sociocultural legislation of Western metaphysics and the concrete and specific form of power that has attached to neoliberalism, as a historically specific kind of cosmology.
 In this, he pays special attention to cybernetic theory as a cultural dominant.
-He remains especially interested in approaching the study and criticism of what he calls post-secular capitalism through the framework of religious social change.
+He remains especially interested in approaching the study and criticism of what he calls (highly affective, embodied, symbolically mediated, and aestheticized) “post-secular” capitalism through the framework of religious social change.
 Professor González’ has special interests in the work ethnography can do at the intersections of religion, science, and global capitalism and as a complement and corrective to critical theory.

 Trained as a philosophical anthropologist (or existential sociologist), Professor González is committed to empowering students to better comprehend how power is reproduced in their own richly textured lives and teeming lifeworlds.
-As the son of Latin-American immigrants (from Perú and Cuba), a first-generation college student, and a native New Yorker, Professor González enjoys pursuing a research and teaching agenda at Baruch College that is firmly grounded and anchored in City life.
+As the son of Latin-American immigrants (from Perú and Cuba), a first-generation college student, and a native New Yorker, Professor González enjoys pursuing a research and teaching agenda at CUNY that is often rooted and grounded in the textures, cadences, and concerns of New York City life.

 Professor González received his B.A. from Yale College (Comparative Literature), an M.A.R. from Yale Divinity School (Ethics), and a Ph.D. from Harvard Divinity School (Religion and Society).
 Prior to moving to Baruch in the Fall of 2018, he taught at Monmouth University (West Long Branch, NJ).